Los Angeles Employment Discrimination Lawyers

 When you have been terminated from your job for reasons unrelated to your job performance, or been denied a job, position or promotion for reasons unrelated to your work experience, you may have been the victim of employment discrimination.
 The experienced Los Angeles employment discrimination lawyers at McNicholas & McNicholas, LLP are ready to discuss your options for seeking justice.
 Contact us today to learn more.

-What does employment discrimination look like?
+What does workplace discrimination look like?

 Discrimination in the workplace shows up in many guises with some being more subtle or systematic than others.
 Examples of employment discrimination include: